-- a.
-The SWPPP must include a description and schedule of procedures to maintain in good and effective operating conditions vegetation, erosion and sediment control measures and other protective measures during construction identified in the site plan.
-If site inspections required by Section II D 4 identify BMPs that are not operating effectively, maintenance shall be performed before the next anticipated storm event, or as soon as practicable to maintain the continued effectiveness of stormwater controls. - b.
-If existing BMPs need to be modified or if additional BMPs are necessary for any reason, implementation shall be completed before the next anticipated storm event.
-If implementation before the next anticipated storm event is impracticable, the situation shall be documented in the SWPPP and alternative BMPs shall be implemented as soon as practicable.
-4. Inspections.
-Inspections by qualified personnel must be conducted of all areas of the site disturbed by construction activity, and areas used for storage of materials that are exposed to stormwater.
-"Qualified personnel" means a licensed professional engineer, responsible land disturber (RLD), or other knowledgeable person that (i) holds a certificate of competence from the board in the area of project inspection; or (ii) is enrolled in the board's training program for project inspection or combined administrator and successfully completes such program within one year of enrollment. - a.
-Inspections shall be conducted at least once every 14 calendar days and within 48 hours of the end of any runoff producing storm event.
-Where areas have been finally or temporarily stabilized or runoff is unlikely due to winter conditions (e.g., the site is covered with snow or ice, or frozen ground exists) such inspections shall be conducted at least once every month. - b.
-Inspectors must look for evidence of, or the potential for, pollutants entering the stormwater conveyance system.
-Erosion and sediment control measures identified in the SWPPP shall be observed to ensure proper operation.
-Discharge locations where accessible shall be inspected to ascertain whether erosion and sediment control measures are effective in preventing significant impacts to receiving waters.
+a.
+Inspections shall be conducted (i) at least every seven calendar days; or (ii) at least once every 14 calendar days and within 48 hours following any runoff producing storm event.
+Where areas have been temporarily stabilized or runoff is unlikely due to winter conditions (e.g., the site is covered with snow or ice, or frozen ground exists) such inspections shall be conducted at least once every month.

+b.
+Inspections must include all areas of the site disturbed by construction activity, off-site areas covered by the permit, and areas used for storage of materials that are exposed to precipitation, but does not need to include areas identified pursuant to Section II A 5.
+Inspectors must look for evidence of, or the potential for, pollutants entering a stormwater conveyance system.
+Control measures identified in the SWPPP shall be inspected for proper installation, maintenance, and operation.
+Discharge locations, where accessible, shall be inspected to ascertain whether control measures are effective in minimizing impacts to receiving waters.
 Where discharge locations are inaccessible, nearby downstream locations shall be inspected to the extent that such inspections are practicable.
-Locations where vehicles enter or exit the site shall be inspected for evidence of off-site sediment tracking. - c.
+Locations where vehicles enter or exit the site shall be inspected for evidence of off-site sediment tracking.

+c.
 Utility line installation, pipeline construction, and other examples of long, narrow, linear construction activities may limit the access of inspection personnel to the areas described in Section II D 4 b.
 Inspection of these areas could require that vehicles compromise temporarily or even permanently stabilized areas, cause additional disturbance of soils, and increase the potential for erosion.
 In these circumstances, controls must be inspected on the same frequencies as other construction projects, but representative inspections may be performed.
 For representative inspections, personnel must inspect controls along the construction site for 0.25 miles above and below each access point where a roadway, undisturbed right-of-way, or other similar feature intersects the construction site and allows access to the areas described above.
-The conditions of the controls along each inspected 0.25-mile segment may be considered as representative of the condition of controls along that reach extending from the end of the 0.25- mile segment to either the end of the next 0.25-mile segment, or to the end of the project, whichever occurs first.
-Inspection locations must be listed in the report required by Section II D 4 e.
+The conditions of the controls along each inspected 0.25-mile segment may be considered as representative of the condition of controls along that reach extending from the end of the 0.25-mile segment to either the end of the next 0.25-mile segment, or to the end of the project, whichever occurs first.
+Inspection locations must be listed in the report required by Section II D 4 d.

-- d.
-Based on the results of the inspection, the site and activity description identified in the plan in accordance with Section II D 1 of this permit and pollution prevention measures identified in the SWPPP in accordance with Section II D 2 of this permit shall be revised as appropriate within seven calendar days following the inspection. - e.
+d.
 A report summarizing the scope of the inspection, names and qualifications of personnel making the inspection, the dates of the inspection, major observations relating to the implementation of the SWPPP, and actions taken in accordance with Section II D 4 d of the permit shall be made and retained as part of the SWPPP in accordance with Section III B of this permit.
-Major observations should include: - (1) The location(s) of discharges of sediment or other pollutants from the site; - (2) Location(s) of BMPs that need to be maintained; - (3) Location(s) of BMPs that failed to operate as designed or proved inadequate for a particular location; - (4) Location(s) where additional BMPs are needed that did not exist at the time of inspection; and - (5) Corrective action required including any changes to the SWPPP that are necessary and implementation dates.
+Major observations should include:

+(1) The location(s) of discharges of sediment or other pollutants from the site;

+(2) Location(s) of control measures that need to be maintained;

+(3) Location(s) of control measures that failed to operate as designed or proved inadequate for a particular location;

+(4) Location(s) where additional control measures are needed that did not exist at the time of inspection;

+(5) Corrective action required including any changes to the SWPPP that are necessary and implementation dates;

+(6) An estimate of the amount of rainfall at the construction site (in inches) from the runoff producing storm event requiring the inspection, or if inspecting on a seven-day schedule, the amount of rainfall (in inches) since the previous inspection; and

+(7) Weather information and a description of any discharges occurring at the time of inspection.